A phase transition for measure-valued SIR epidemic processes: Preliminaries on the epidemic processes

 \end{remark}

-\begin{lemma} Let $K,K^{*}\in C_{p} (\zz{R}^{d};\zz{R}_{+})$ be suppression rate functions such that $K~\leq~K^{*}$.
-Then for any $\mu$ satisfying Assumption \ref{asmtp:ini_reg_2}, there exist spatial epidemics $(X,X^{*})\in D([0,\infty);\mathcal{M}_c(\zz{R}^d))^2$ with marginal laws $P^{\theta,1,\gamma}_{\mu ,K}$ and $P^{{\theta},1,\gamma}_{\mu, K^*}$ and local time densities $L_{t},L^{*}_{t}$, respectively, such that almost surely,
+\begin{lemma} Let $K,K^{*}\in C_{p} (\zz{R}^{d};\zz{R}_{+})$ be suppression rate functions such that $K \leq K^{*}$.
+Then for any $\mu$ satisfying Assumption \ref{asmtpinireg2}, there exist spatial epidemics $(X,X^{*})\in D([0,\infty);\mathcal{M}_c(\zz{R}^d))^2$ with marginal laws $P^{\theta,1,\gamma}_{\mu,K}$ and $P^{{\theta},1,\gamma}_{\mu, K^*}$ and local time densities $L_{t},L^{*}_{t}$, respectively, such that almost surely,

-and $P (X \;\text{survives}) \geq P (X^{*} \;\text{survives})$. \end{lemma}
+and $P (X \mbox{ survives}) \geq P (X^{*} \mbox{ survives})$. \end{lemma}

-\begin{proof} The existence of the coupling follows directly from the weak convergence \eqref{eq:SIR-convergence} and the Standard Construction, because in this construction, increasing the removed sets $\zz{K} $ decreases the sizes of the connected components.
-The assertion about survival probabilities follows from \eqref{eq:comp_K}, by Lemma \ref{lemma:surv_char}. \end{proof}
+\begin{pf} The existence of the coupling follows directly from the weak convergence \eqref{eqSIR-convergence} and the standard construction, because in this construction, increasing the removed sets $\zz{K} $ decreases the sizes of the connected components.
+The assertion about survival probabilities follows from \eqref{eqcompK}, by Lemma \ref{lemmasurvchar}. \end{pf}

-\begin{lemma} Let $\mu_{0}, \nu_{0}$ be initial mass distributions satisfying Assumption~\ref{asmtp:ini_reg_2}, and $\mu =\mu_{0}+\nu_{0}$.
-Then on some probability space there exist epidemic processes $(X, X^1, X^2)\in D([0,\infty);\mathcal{M}_c(\zz{R}^d))^3$, with initial conditions $\mu,\mu_{0}$, and $\nu_{0}$ and marginal laws $P^{\theta ,1,\gamma}_{\mu ,0}$, $P^{\theta ,1,\gamma}_{\mu_{0} ,0}$, and $P^{\theta ,1,\gamma}_{\nu_{0},0}$ respectively, such that
+\begin{lemma} Let $\mu_{0}, \nu_{0}$ be initial mass distributions satisfying Assumption~\ref{asmtpinireg2}, and $\mu=\mu_{0}+\nu_{0}$.
+Then on some probability space there exist epidemic processes $(X, X^1, X^2)\in D([0,\infty);\mathcal{M}_c(\zz{R}^d))^3$, with initial conditions $\mu,\mu_{0}$, and $\nu_{0}$ and marginal laws $P^{\theta,1,\gamma }_{\mu,0}$, $P^{\theta,1,\gamma}_{\mu_{0},0}$ and $P^{\theta,1,\gamma}_{\nu_{0},0}$, respectively, such that

 Consequently,

 \end{lemma}